Steps for getting a visa to teach in China

 The school will then work with their provincial government office to arrange the foreign expert confirmation documents to be sent to you.

 Once the relevant documents are legalized, send all the required documents to the school.

 4. Submit your visa application

 Once you've received the foreign expert confirmation documents, submit your visa application to your local Chinese embassy or consulate.
 Visit the Chinese embassy or consulate’s website for the application form.

-When you complete the application form, make sure you apply for a ‘Z’ visa.
-This kind of visa allows you to work in China.
+When you complete the application form, make sure you apply for the Z visa.
+This kind of visa allows you to legally work in China.